eProsima/Fast-DDS/examples/cpp/rpc/README.md

 The RPC architecture is based on the client-server model.
 The client sends a request to the server, and the server sends one or more responses (replies) back to the client.
 [eProsima FastDDS-Gen](https://github.com/eProsima/Fast-DDS-Gen) tool allows the generation of source code for a RPC over DDS application from an IDL file.
-The IDL file must define and interface with the operations that can be called on the client and executed by the server.
+The IDL file must define an interface with the operations that can be called on the client and executed by the server.
 These operations are specified using the concept of interfaces defined in the OMG IDL specification.

 Please refer to the [RPC over DDS](https://fast-dds.docs.eprosima.com/en/latest/fastdds/rpc_dds/rpc_dds_intro.html) section in the Fast DDS documentation for further information on this topic.